spotify-web-api-java/spotify-web-api-java/README.md

 The model objects are entities that form the API's responses in arranged formats.
 They are mostly specified in the [Web API Object Model](https://developer.spotify.com/web-api/object-model/) and in the [Web API Authorization Guide](https://developer.spotify.com/web-api/authorization-guide/).
-Though, unreferenced model objects exist, which this project subdivides into...
+Though, unreferenced model objects exist.
+This project subdivides those into...

 - "miscellaneous" model objects: these are mentioned somewhere in the reference, but not in the model object list
-- "special" model objects: these are not mentioned at all, but appear in API answers nevertheless.
+- "special" model objects: these are not mentioned at all, but appear in API answers nonetheless.

-Java classes representing the model objects include private instance variables, a private constructor, but public getter methods as well as an embedded...
+Java classes representing those model objects include private instance variables, a private constructor, but public getter methods as well as an embedded...

-1. builder class including the setter functions and a public build method
+1. builder class, including the setter functions and a public build method
-2. JSON-util class implementing the `createModelObject` method.
+2. JSON-util class, implementing the `createModelObject` method.

 ### Requests
 `src/main/java/com.wrapper.spotify/requests/`

-The request classes resemble the strucure of [Spotify's Web Api endpoints](https://developer.spotify.com/web-api/endpoint-reference/).
+The request classes mirror the strucure of Spotify's Web Api endpoints.
 They are divided into several categories like `authorization`, `data/albums` or `data/tracks`.
-They must extend from `AbstractDataRequest` and contain an implementation for request execution.
-They have to include a builder class too, which makes request creation dynamic.
+They must extend from `AbstractDataRequest` and contain an implementation of the request's `execute` method.
+They have to embed a builder class too, enabling dynamic request creation.

 ### Tests
 `src/test/java/com.wrapper.spotify/`